Bruce L. Oliver

 In 1966, he moved to Freeport, Texas and continued to work in plastics applications.
 In 1969 he moved back to Midland as Group Leader for Saran TS&D. In 1972, he became Research Manager in the Saran and Converted Products Lab of the Michigan Division of Dow.
 In 1977 he was made Research Manager of Consumer Products and Industrial Saran Films and in 1979 he was named Senior Research Manager, Consumer Products.
 In 1982 he became Laboratory Director of Latex R&D, in 1987 Senior Laboratory Director of Barrier Resins and in 1990 he was made Operations Director for Michigan R&D. In 1992 he became R&D Director of Employee Development and Quality Performance of the Dow Chemical Company, the position from which he retired in 1997 after 34 years with the company.

-Bruce married Roberta Parker, a Michigan State graduate, in 1963 and they had 2 children together.
+Bruce married Roberta Parker, a Michigan State graduate, in 1963 and they had two children together.
 While at Michigan Tech, Bruce was Treasurer of Blue Key and President of Sigma Rho Fraternity.
 He is a member of the Michigan Tech Board of Trustees and he is their representative on the Alumni Association Board.
 He was also Regional Co-Chair for the Saginaw Valley Leaders for Innovation capital campaign.

 From 2000 Induction to the Department of Chemical Engineering Academy